 May Lake High Sierra Camp Trail is a 2.8 mile heavily trafficked out and back trail located near Riverkern, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Directions from Arch Rock Entrance: Follow Highway 140 northward to Big Oak Flat Road.
 Turn left on to Big Oak Flat Road and follow it 9.5 miles to Tioga Road.
 Turn right on Tioga Road and follow it 26.5 miles to May Lake Road.
 Turn left on May Lake Road and follow it two miles to the trailhead.